fjp/fjp.github.io/collections/_2wd-robot/2019-12-12-perception.md

   nav: "2wd-robot"
 ---

-ROS Perception packages for ROS Melodic running on a Raspberry Pi 4 for an autonomous 2WD Robot to sense in the environment.
+ROS packages for ROS Melodic related to perception running on a Raspberry Pi 4 B for an autonomous 2WD Robot to sense in the environment.

 {% include_relative 2wd-robot/docs/grove_ultrasonic_ranger.md %}